matmoi/create-DASH-HLS/README.md

 ## Requirements

 - [ffmpeg](https://www.ffmpeg.org/download.html) is needed to prepare media files for ABR streaming, including `ffprobe` command line tool to display information about media streams.
 - [bento4](https://www.bento4.com/downloads/) is also required to structure media bitstreams as expected.
+For now, I recommend using this [fork](https://github.com/matmoi/Bento4) which contains a bunch of fixes to handle webvtt subtitles properly.
+It's not required to build it from scratch, one can simply replace `Bento4\utils\mp4-dash.py` with this [version](https://raw.githubusercontent.com/matmoi/Bento4/master/Source/Python/utils/mp4-dash.py).

 ## Video streams
-The video track of `ed_hd.mp4` is gonna be my mezzanine media file, let's have a look at the bitstream structure using `ffprobe` :
+The video track of `ed_hd.mp4` will be used as the mezzanine media file.
+A mezzanine file is a lightly compressed master file that will stand up to making additional compressed versions.
+Let's have a look at how the bitstream is structured, using `ffprobe` :

 ```
 ffprobe -show_frames -select_streams v:0 -print_format csv=print_section=0:item_sep=; -show_entries frame=key_frame,pkt_pts_time,coded_picture_number ed_hd.mp4 > ed_hd.csv